-Wellbeing, mindfulness, mental health check…all phrases and sayings we hear and see so much about these days in the media, news and everyday life.
+Wellbeing, mindfulness, mental health awareness…….all phrases and sayings we hear and see so much about in the media, news and everyday life.
 So what does it all mean?

 As someone who was diagnosed with severe depression a few years ago, believe me when I say I looked at all of these things and more to try and ‘fix’ my mind in a way that did not require medication and intervention.
 That magic cure.
 It’s not there, trust me.

 To me, mindfulness actually means a focus, something that ignites the senses.
 For some it may be painting, running, jigsaws….for me, it was and still is flowers.
 Learning floristry was my mindfulness – a focus.